 There are no small businesses affected by the proposed rules.
-Those affected are individuals who are engaged in the practice of marriage and family therapy.
+Those affected are individuals who are engaged in the practice of architecture.

 A. Identify the businesses or groups who will be directly affected by, bear the cost of, or directly benefit from the proposed rules.